rodrigoechaide/ansible-role-zabbix-server/README.md

 ## Playbook Variables

-Modify the file hosts.ini file, the variables inside each role and the global variables inside group_vars/zabbix_servers.yml.

-To change database engine modify the variable "db_engine" inside database role
+Modify the file hosts.ini file, in order to select the hosts to deploy, the variables inside each role and the global variables inside group_vars/zabbix_servers.yml.
+To change database engine modify the variable "db_engine" inside database role.

+Database Engines Available:
+* Postgresql
+* Mysql

 ## Dependencies